allenliu107/University-of-Maryland-Athlete-Body-Composition/README.md

 ## An interactive Power BI dashboard used by coaches from the University of Maryland to track athlete body composition over time.
 Tools Used: Microsoft Fabric (Power BI, Azure Data Factory, Apache Spark)

 The University of Maryland has 20 Division 1 teams which encompasses over 550 student athletes.
-To maximize the competitivenes of teams, coaches use tools including body composition scans in order to help enhance athlete performance and health.
-As an analyst I was tasked to extract insights by building tools and visualisations that coaches can use to improve decisions made on individual athletes as well as on team level.
+To maximize the competitivenes of all teams, coaches use tools such as body composition scans in order to help enhance athlete performance and health.
+As an analyst I was tasked to build tools and visualisations that can provide coaches the insights they need to elevate their teams.

-The scope of this project encompassed a general Power BI dashboard for all teams as well as a specific report for the football team and their 2024 Season.
+The scope of this project encompassed a general Power BI dashboard for all teams as well as a specific report for the football team.
 # Data Collection and Processing
 Athletes were scanned using a Dual-energy absorptiometry also known as DEXA which provided information on body composition, bone mineral density, fat distribution, and total body weight.

 Afterwards a data pipeline using the DEXA API transferred and stored the data into Azure Blob Storage.
 After Blob all data and reporting utilized Microsoft’s Fabric service which is an all-in-one cloud data analytics platform that combined their existing technologies such as OneLake, Azure Data Factory, and Power BI Reporting.